 Author: Terry D Lacoss

-Offshore bottom fishing at a multitude of Amelia Island offshore fish havens will produce nice catches of black sea bass and gag grouper during the month of December.
+When winter winds are light and variable, deep sea bottom fishing will produce great fishing action for black sea bass and gag grouper during the month of December.
 Some of the more productive offshore live bottoms, wrecks and lime rock ledges are located fairly close to shore as well where small boats can access this winter fishery.
 Included are KBY, FA, FC, FB and Schultz’s Market, all located within 12 nautical miles from either the Nassau or St. Mary’s inlets.
 Look for some of the best bottom fishing action to come when there are stable weather conditions with warming water temperatures.

-Fishing dead on the bottom with fresh squid, or cut bait is the preferred angling technique.
-Also deep jigging with a five-ounce bucktail jig in the white color pattern and tipped with a small piece of squid is an excellent winter bottom fishing tactic for black sea bass that can weigh up to four-pounds.
+Fishing dead on the bottom with fresh squid, cut and deep jigging with a five-ounce bucktail jig in the white color pattern and tipped with a small piece of squid is an excellent winter bottom fishing tactic.
+Black sea bass are excellent eating and can weigh up to four-pounds.

-Offshore fishing during the month of December also produces excellent kingfish action at Northeast Florida’s “Elton Bottom” where deep water live bottoms hold plenty of kingfish bait fish including large blue runners.
-Be sure and bring along plenty of bait catcher rigs while deep jigging live blue runners, Spanish sardines and cigar minnows while enjoying a holiday kingfish bite!
+Striking fish including kingfish and wahoo is excellent at Northeast Florida’s “Elton Bottom” where deep water live bottoms hold plenty of bait fish including large blue runners.
+Be sure and bring along plenty of bait catcher rigs while deep jigging live blue runners, Spanish sardines and cigar minnows while enjoying a holiday kingfish bite.

 Nassau Sound and St. Mary’s inlet and beach fishermen will be targeting black drum and excellent eating whiting while fishing dead on the bottom.
 A quarter piece of blue crab works best for black drum while ultra-fresh shrimp is the bait of choice for winter whiting.
 Tides are critical with the last of the in-coming and the first of the out-going tides producing the best action.
 Also if a flood tide arrives during the afternoon when water temperatures are warmest, look for the best black drum and whiting fishing action to come.

-Back country fishermen will find redfish weighing to 10-pounds will be schooling on warming mud flats during the afternoon as well.
+Back country fishermen will find redfish weighing to 10-pounds schooling on warming mud flats during the afternoon as well.
 Look for large bays that have a mud bottom where crabs and shrimp are plentiful and also key to locating a nice winter redfish bite.
 Look for the best action to come during a low afternoon tide as well when water temperatures are warmest.
 Fish slow along the bottom with a ¼ ounce led head rigged with a Berkley Gulp shrimp in the “New Penny” or white with a chartreuse tail color patterns.

-December sea trout action is also excellent, particularly in the deep turns of tidal rivers and the Intra Coastal waterway.
-Once again a ¼ ounce led head jig rigged with chartreuse, or white curly plastic tail is key when fished deep and slow for winter specks.
+Winter sea trout action is also excellent, particularly in the deep turns of tidal rivers and the Intra Coastal waterway.
+Cast a ¼ ounce led head jig rigged with a chartreuse, or white curly plastic tail is key when fished deep and slow for winter specks.
 Once the tide begins to fall, drift large live shrimp under a trout float in 5-15 feet of water close to boat docks, creek mouths and large oyster laden flats.

 During high water tides a black and silver mullet pattern count down Rapala worked slowly down the deep edge of intra-coastal ledges is a deadly technique for “Gator” size sea trout.
 One of the very best big trout drops includes the deep intra-coastal ledges located just north of the historic town of Fernandina Beach.